-The Age of Perplexity: Rethinking the World We Knew
+The Age of Perplexity: Rethinking the World We Knew at Washington

 The Atlantic Council, BBVA and the Elcano Royal Institute co-hosted the event "The Age of Perplexity: Rethinking the World We Knew," an amazing debate about the topics of the latest OpenMind book.